A CALMER SIDE OF LONDON: EVENING IN WESTMINSTER

--See London’s most famous landmarks as the daytime crowds begin to fade and the atmosphere becomes calmer.
+AS THE DAY WINDS DOWN: A SMALL-GROUP walk through Westminster at a relaxed and civilised hour.
+See London’s most famous landmarks as the crowds fade and the atmosphere becomes CALM.

 ROYAL LONDON: Buckingham Palace, St James’s Palace and The Mall.